donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Mobile-Colorbox.md

     alt: "Letter Avatar"
 ---

+{% include octo-arm.html %}

 ### Mobile First Colorbox

 Mobile First Responsive Colorbox Window to open a link, div, code, about anything.
 Including a iframe using external data.

-Using the provided code works with Bootstrap 4 beta 3
+Using the provided code works with, Jquery 3.3.2 and Bootstrap 4 beta 3.

+Colorbox if you have not used it was created by [Jack Moore](http://www.jacklmoore.com/colorbox/)

 I created a colorbox window for ASP.Net Core 2 app.
 On most Phone and Tablets, no matter the orientation Colorbox was way to small about 40% of the view.